orons98/Body-Fat-Percentage-Prediction-using-ML/README.md

 # Body-Fat-Percentage-Prediction-using-ML
 #Project Overvew#
 This project explores the use of machine learning tp estimate body fat percentage using anthropometric measurements.
-The goal is to devlop an accurate, accessible and non invasive model that overcomes the limitations of BMI and other traditional bod fat estimation techniques.
+The goal is to devlop an accurate, accessible and non invasive model that overcomes the limitations of BMI and other traditional body fat estimation methods.

 # Research Question
-Can machine learning models accurately predict body fat percentage using simple body measurements, and how do they compare to traditional estiamtion methods?
+To what extent can machine learning models accurately predict body fat percentage using anthropometric measurements, and how do their predictions compare to traditional estimation methods like BMI and DEXA scans?

 # Objectives
-- Identify key features (e.g.,waist, hip, weight) that contribute to accurate predictions.
-- Develop and evaluate machine learning models for body fatestimation.
+-	Prepare and clean dataset for anthropometric measurements for modelling.
-- Provide an accessible alternative to BMI, expensive medical tests, and subjective estimates
+-	Conduct exploratory data analysis to understand feature relationships.
+-	Implement three machine learning models: Linear Regression with backward stepwise feature selection, Random Forest, and XGBoost, for predicting BFP.
+-	Evaluate and compare model performance using Mean Squared Error, Mean Absolute Error, Root Mean Squared Error and R2 score metrics.
+-	Critically assess how model performance compared to traditional methods such as BMI and DEXA in context of existing literature.
+-	Assess the potential for real world application in healthcare and personal wellness contexts.

 # Dataset
 https://www.kaggle.com/datasets/fedesoriano/body-fat-prediction-dataset
-- Contains anthropometric measurements
+- Contains 15 anthropometric measurements
 - Used for training and testing various ML models

 # Technologies and Methods Used